ATV Accidents and defective ROVs a Major Cause of Injury and Death in United States

 An estimated 700 ATV-related deaths occur each year, many of them preventable.
 ATV accidents are responsible for over 300 deaths in Ohio alone in the last 10 years.

-Joe Lyon is a highly-rated Cincinnati Catastrophic injury lawyer and Ohio Product Liability attorney, with experience in catastrophic injuries due to vehicle accidents.
+Joe Lyon is a highly-rated Cincinnati Catastrophic injury lawyer and Ohio Product Liability attorney, with experience in serious injuries due to vehicle accidents.
 Mr. Lyon represents plaintiffs nationwide in a wide variety of product liability, wrongful death and injury claims.

 Despite manufactures’ assurances on safety, rollovers are the most common cause of an ATV-related injury.
 A rollover can be a frontal rollover, side rollover, or rear rollover.
 Each type of rollover is equally as dangerous, and may result in the driver being thrown from the vehicle or being crushed.
 Among ATV riders killed in single-vehicle crashes in 2014, 64 percent involved the ATV rolling over during the crash.

 • Defective design

 • Incorrect air pressure

 • Improperly mounted tire